huggingface/transformers/docs/source/testing.rst

     def test_whatever(self):
         tmp_dir = self.get_auto_remove_tmp_dir(tmp_dir="./tmp/run/test", after=False)

- * Create a temp dir of my choice and ensure to delete it right away - useful for when you disabled deletion in the previous test run and want to make sure the that tmp dir is empty before the new test is run:
+* Create a temporary directory of my choice and ensure to delete it right away---useful for when you disabled deletion in the previous test run and want to make sure the that temporary directory is empty before the new test is run:

 .. code-block:: python